Hulu is best for newer content, but Netflix will give you more than double the hours of entertainment

 - Don't Look Up (with Leonardo DiCaprio and Jennifer Lawrence)

 Does Hulu or Netflix give you a better user experience?

-Which devices can you watch Hulu and Netflix on?
+On which streaming devices can you watch Hulu and Netflix on?

-The good news is: Hulu and Netflix are compatible with almost every device.
+Good news!
+Hulu and Netflix are compatible with almost every device.

 - iPhones, iPads

 - Android TV